MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 ### One-click start

 You can perform single operation, select **F5** to start debugging.
-The Teams Toolkit starts checking prerequisites, registering AAD app, registering Teams app, registering bot, starting services and launching browser.
+The Teams Toolkit :::image type="icon" source="../assets/images/teams-toolkit-v2/teams-toolkit-sidebar-icon.PNG" border="true"::: starts checking prerequisites, registering AAD app, registering Teams :::image type="icon" source="assets/icons/Teams-icon.png" border="false"::: app, registering bot, starting services and launching browser.

 ### Multi-target debugging

 Multi-target debugging is a Visual Studio Code debugging feature.
-Teams Toolkit utilizes this feature to debug tab, bot, messaging extension, and Azure functions at the same time.
+Teams Toolkit :::image type="icon" source="../assets/images/teams-toolkit-v2/teams-toolkit-sidebar-icon.PNG" border="true"::: utilizes this feature to debug tab, bot, messaging extension, and Azure functions at the same time.

 ### Toggle breakpoints

 You can toggle breakpoints on the source codes of tabs, bots, messaging extensions, and Azure functions.
-The breakpoints execute when you interact with the Teams app in a web browser.
+The breakpoints execute when you interact with the Teams :::image type="icon" source="assets/icons/Teams-icon.png" border="false"::: app in a web browser.
 The following image shows the toggle breakpoints:

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/toggle.png" alt-text="toggle breakpoints":::

 ### Hot reload

-You can update the source codes of tab, bot, messaging extension, and Azure functions at the same time when you are debugging the Teams app.
+You can update the source codes of tab, bot, messaging extension, and Azure functions at the same time when you are debugging the Teams :::image type="icon" source="assets/icons/Teams-icon.png" border="false"::: app.
 Update the code and save the changes.
 The app re-loads and the debugger re-attaches to the programming languages.

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/hot-reload.png" alt-text="hot-reload for source codes":::